-One of YAML's most powerful features is the ability to reuse configuration blocks using anchors (&
+One of YAML’s most powerful features is the ability to reuse configuration blocks using anchors (&) and aliases (*).
+This is especially useful when you have repetitive configurations that you don’t want to duplicate.

 default-settings: &default